-Interracial Couples And Disability-Friendly Emojis Coming Soon To Smartphones
+Interracial Couples And Disability-Friendly Emoji Coming Soon To Smartphones

 We've come a long way from the yellow smiley face.